davidmalcolm/texi2rst/output/options-for-linking.rst

   form an executable.
 Not all systems support this option.
-For predictable results, you must also specify the same set of options used for compilation (:option:`-fpic`, :option:`-fPIC`, or model suboptions) when you specify this linker option.On some systems, gcc -shared needs to build supplementary stub code for constructors to work.
-On multi-libbed systems, gcc -shared must select the correct support libraries to link against.
+For predictable results, you must also specify the same set of options used for compilation (:option:`-fpic`, :option:`-fPIC`, or model suboptions) when you specify this linker option.On some systems, :samp:`gcc -shared` needs to build supplementary stub code for constructors to work.
+On multi-libbed systems, :samp:`gcc -shared` must select the correct support libraries to link against.
 Failing to supply the correct flags may lead to subtle defects.
 Supplying them in cases where they are not necessary is innocuous.